Akaryatrh/stellar-project/README.md

 PARALLAX DEMO

 Project compiles with the help of Brunch (http://brunch.io/).
-Brunch requires nodeJS (http://nodejs.org/) Build dependencies are managed with brunch via NPM (comes with nodeJS) > see package.json Project dependencies are managed with Bower (http://bower.io/) > see bower.json
+Brunch requires nodeJS (http://nodejs.org/)
+Build dependencies are managed with brunch via NPM (comes with nodeJS) > see package.json
+Project dependencies are managed with Bower (http://bower.io/) > see bower.json

 Current configuration takes all js/coffee files in app, and output them in /public/javascripts/app.js.
 It takes too all js/coffee files in /vendor and /bower_components and outputs them in /public/javascripts/vendor.js.
 Current conf ouputs too associated .map files (production mode does not).
 All css and stylus files are compiled/copied in /public/stylesheets/app.css (with its associated .map file, excpet in prod mode).
 All files from /app/assets are copied in /public (as fonts and images).

 Please see config.coffee for details

     // Go to project
     $user: cd project_path
     // Get build dependencies
     $user: npm install
     // Get project dependencies
     $user: bower install
     // Build project
     $user: brunch b
-// Start a server on port 3333 that watch for live changes
+    // Start a server on port 3333 (default port) that watches for live changes
-$user: brunch w --server
+    $user: brunch -w -s

-Project is now accessible from http://localhost:3333
+    // Project is now accessible from http://localhost:3333